tttapa/Control-Surface/doxygen/pages/Getting-Started.md

 @ref MIDIInterfaces module.

 For now, we'll use the `USBMIDI_Interface` because it's probably the one you'll use in your final program.
+Do keep in mind that not all boards support MIDI over USB natively, for more details, see the @ref md_pages_MIDI-over-USB page.

 You can give the interface any name you want.
 I'll be very original and choose `midi`.
 It doesn't matter, and you don't need to use it afterwards,